Mission - Vision - Values

 Through membership of our community, students and their parents can expect to find themselves sharing in the message of the Christian gospel in worship services and in the daily life of the school community.
 We understand and accept some may respond to the Christian message in a variety of ways, not always in traditional Christian ways, and we respect and encourage that right.

-While we understand and accept that not all will share our Christian faith, we expect our students and their parents to support and show respect for our Christian beliefs and practices.
+While we understand and accept that not all will share our Christian faith, we expect our students and their parents or care givers to support and show respect for our Christian beliefs and practices.

-We believe our parents and guardians have the prime responsibility for the education of their children and we encourage their involvement in our College life, seeking to always work in respectful partnerships with all.
+We believe our parents and care givers have the prime responsibility for the education of their children and we encourage their involvement in our school life, seeking to always work in respectful partnerships with all.

 We seek to operate to these general principles: